Kháng language: Vowels

 Additionally, the following diphthongs can be found: /iɤ/, /ɯɤ/, /uɤ/.

+Suprasegmentals

 Kháng also has eight tones in total, six of which appear on "live syllables" - open syllables or syllables ending with sonorants, and the other two are limited to "dead syllables" - syllables ending in the oral stops /p t k/.
 Each tone also carries with it a specific register affecting the phonation of the syllable.

 The live syllable tones are as follows: